TAKE 5 TO PREPARE

-Fill out a medical information card (history, meds, contact info) that can be used in any medical emergency but should also go into an emergency kit.
+- Fill out a Medical Emergency Card (history, meds, contact info) that can be used in any medical emergency but should also go into an emergency kit.

 - Ensure your "financial readiness" by having your important financial, personal, and property documents available after an emergency.
 Make copies of these documents (or scan to a CD-ROM) and send to a trusted counsel, friend, or family member.

 - Teach your kids how to avoid catching or spreading contagious diseases.
 Model the behaviors: wash your hands, sneeze into a tissue or your sleeve, and stay home when you’re sick.